softmagnet/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TimesTable` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a student**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. TimesTable shows a list of persons
+2. TimesTable shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. TimesTable deletes the person
+4. TimesTable deletes the person.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.